aali9/Note-Taker-Express.js/README.md

-Write both a note and note text below, then hit the save button on the top right corner You can add more notes by hitting the "+" sign in the top right corner You can delete notes by hitting the trash icon beside the note you want to delete Contributors did it only me with love.
+Write both a note and note text below, then hit the save button on the top right corner You can add more notes by hitting the "+" sign in the top right corner You can delete notes by hitting the trash icon beside the note you want to delete

-#Tests

 #Technology